oktadev/okta-blog/_source/_posts/2022-02-01-spring-cloud-contract.md

 type: conversion
 github: https://github.com/oktadev/okta-spring-cloud-contract-example
 changelog:
 - 2022-02-02: Fixed mistake that said putting multiple contracts in one file caused an error.
-See [okta-blog#1064](https://github.com/oktadev/okta-blog/pull/1064) for the changes made in this post.
+See [okta-blog#1064](https://github.com/oktadev/okta-blog/pull/1064) and [okta-blog#1065](https://github.com/oktadev/okta-blog/pull/1065) for the changes made in this post.
 ---

 Spring Cloud Contract was created as a way to help test interconnected microservices.
 Generally speaking, there are two options when testing microservices: 1) you can deploy the entire mesh of services in your integration tests and test against that, or 2) you can mock each service in your integration tests.
 Both of these options have serious drawbacks.